 • Eligibility: Any honorably discharged veteran who was enrolled in, but did not complete, high school prior and served in the Armed Forces of the United States during World War II (7 DEC 41 - 31 DEC 46), during the Korean Conflict (25 JUN 50 - 27 JUL 53) or Vietnam War (5 AUG 64 – 7 MAY 75.
 If serving in Vietnam prior to 5 AUG 64, the period begins 28 FEB 61)

-• To apply: Complete the Application form. and send it to KDVA along with a copy (not the original) of the veteran's discharge papers that show he/she entered the service during WWII or the Korean War.
+• To apply: Complete the Application Form by mail/fax. and send it to KDVA along with a copy (not the original) of the veteran's discharge papers that show he/she entered the service during WWII or the Korean War.
 These items should be sent to:

 KDVA High School Diploma Program